robin-rpr/calos/doc/clearly-image.rst

    If command :code:`CMD` is found in a :code:`RUN` instruction, add the comma-separated :code:`ARGs` to it.

-:code:`ch-image modify` operates in one of the following three modes.
+:code:`clearly image modify` operates in one of the following three modes.
 If the mode desired is ambiguous, that is an error.

 Non-interactive mode, commands specified with :code:`-c`